harrymkt/hguinav/demo/content/docs/params/frontmadder.md

 ---
 # Frontmadder Params
 You can use the following param parameters to configure your pages.
+Use heading level 2, and if it contains no spaces, then it means they are variables.
+Otherwise, they are texts splitted.

+## Featured Image Display
+You can display an image as the post's logo.
+These variables are available for the pages using listpost partial.
+- `img`(string) optional: the image / image URL.
+Note that to display an image, this variable must be set. other image variables are optional.
+- `alt`(string) optional: the alt text of the featured image.
+Requires the `img` variable to be set.

 ## sort_by
 A string that controls the sort, even for each section.
 Sorting is controled by [sort partial]({{% relref "../partials/sort.md" %}}).